Best rates guaranteed

 The Pont du Gard

+A UNESCO World Heritage Site, the Pont du Gard is an unmissable Roman gem, located just a few kilometers from our guesthouse in Uzès.
 This monumental aqueduct, nearly 2,000 years old, impresses with its majestic proportions and incredible state of preservation.
-The site, lovingly landscaped, offers walking trails, exhibition spaces, and spectacular views of the Gardon Valley.
+The site, respectfully developed, offers walking trails, exhibition spaces, and spectacular views over the Gardon Valley.
+It's a cultural, natural, and timeless stop that leaves a lasting impression on all travelers.

 Activities

-A city of art and history, Nîmes seduces visitors with its ancient treasures: the perfectly preserved Arena, the Maison Carrée and the Jardins de la Fontaine.
+A city of art and history, Nîmes captivates visitors with its ancient treasures: the perfectly preserved Arena, the Maison Carrée, and the Jardins de la Fontaine.
+This city with its distinctive character blends Roman heritage with a southern atmosphere, offering lively streets, sunny terraces, and cultural festivals throughout the year.

 Avignon

-A city of living art, it hosts a world-renowned festival every summer.
-Its cobbled streets, shaded squares, and museums make it an essential cultural stop near Uzès.
+A former papal city, Avignon fascinates with its imposing Palace of the Popes, its ramparts, and the famous Pont d'Avignon.
+A vibrant city of art, it hosts a world-renowned festival every summer.
+Its cobbled streets, shaded squares, and museums make it an essential cultural destination near Uzès.

 Saint-Rémy-de-Provence